DB-passion-for-data/Data-Science-Case-Studies/README.md

 - What were changing naming practices ?
 - Was there bias in names ending in n ?
 - What were the 10 most common unisex names ?

+#### 5. Determining discount rates to stop churning

+- Cleaned the data and build churn prediction model and analyzed churn drivers
+- Determined discount rates so that it does not have effect upon company's revenue too